Yawen-mona/CineAI/README.md

 ## Technologies Used

-- Backend
+- Overview

-  :

   - Python 3.x
   - Flask Framework
   - Azure OpenAI GPT-4 API
   - TMDb API (The Movie Database)

-- Frontend

-  :

-  - HTML5
-  - CSS3
-  - Jinja2 Templating

 - Libraries

-  :

   - `requests` (for TMDb API integration)
+  - `openai` (for  AI chatbot response)
+  - `flask` (for  flask format)
   - `markdown` (for rendering chatbot responses)
 - Other

-  :

   - Static files for custom CSS styling

 ------

 ## Prerequisites

-1. Python 3.7+
+1. Python
-2. Pip (Python Package Manager)
-3. TMDb API Key: Obtain one from TMDb's website.
+2. TMDb API Key: Obtain one from TMDb's website.
-4. Azure OpenAI API Key: Register and configure an API key in the Azure OpenAI portal.
+3. Azure OpenAI API Key: Register and configure an API key in the Azure OpenAI portal.

 ------